 With:

-x = 3 dB(A) [+ limit value - Lurban of Annex 3] for vehicle with a non-lockable automatic transmission or non-lockable CVT
+x = 3 dB(A) + limit value - Lurban for vehicle tested with non-locked transmission conditions

-x = 2 dB(A) + limit value - Lurban of Annex 3 for all other vehicles
+x = 2 dB(A) + limit value3 - Lurban for vehicles tested with locked transmission conditions

 If the measured sound level at a point exceeds the limit, two additional measurements at the same point shall be carried out to verify the measurement uncertainty.
 The vehicle is still in compliance with ASEP, if the average of the three valid measurements at this specific point fulfils the specification.

 6. 4.
-Evaluation of ASEP using the principle of Lurban Analysis method 2: Lurban assessment
+Evaluation of ASEP using the principle of Lurban Analysis method 2: Lurban Assessment

 6. 4.1.
 General